+7.4.1 Evaluation

-Key Issue #3 is relevant for the scenarios, when IANA allocated default port numbers cannot be used, while a new 3GPP interface application may require a pre-defined specific server port number.
-In other words, a server port for such an application needs to be statically allocated, so that any client can send the very first message to this knownport number.
-Hence, 3GPP needs to reserve a subrange of ports from the Dynamic/Private Port number [49152 - 65535].Solution#1 specifies that 3GPP needs to reserve 101 ports, from 65400 to 65500 and start allocating static ports for 3GPP interface application servers as necessary.
+Key Issue #3 is relevant for the scenarios, when IANA allocated default port numbers cannot be used, while a new 3GPP interface application may require a pre-defined (default) server port number.
+In other words, a server port for such an application needs to be statically allocated, so that any client can send the very first message to this known–in-advance port number.
+Hence, 3GPP needs to reserve a subrange of ports from the Dynamic/Private Port number [49152 - 65535].

+7.4.2 Conclusions for Key Issue #3 solutions (new sub-range)

+Solution#1 specifies that 3GPP needs to reserve 101 ports, from 65400 to 65500 and start allocating static ports for 3GPP interface application servers as necessary.
+Therefore, Solution#1 addresses Key Issue #3.

-Multiple solutions, which rely on the static port allocation address Key Issue #3.
+Multiple solutions, which rely on the static port allocation and also on dynamic port allocation will benefit from the solution to Key Issue #3.

-Editor's note: Other characteristics of the proposed solutions, like robustness, simplicity, etc. should be used for selecting the solution(s) that will be documented in 3GPP TR 29.941 [11].
+Table 7.4.2-1 summarizes which solutions cold benefit from addressing Key Issues #3.